KDE/documentation-docs-kdenlive-org/user_interface/menu/timeline_menu.rst

    Figure 3: Two selected compositions

 Selecting multiple compositions works just like selecting clips.
-Click on the first one and then :kbd:`Shift+Left-click` on as many others as you'd like to add to the selection.
+Click on the first one and then :kbd:`Shift+LMB`\ [2]_ on as many others as you'd like to add to the selection.
 Figure 3 shows two **Wipe** compositions selected.
 These compositions can now be copied, moved (dragged), deleted, etc. just as with clips.
 Selected compositions have an orange outline and a bright purple semi-transparent background color.

 .. _insert_clip_zone: